exercism/docs/building/tooling/best-practices.md

 ### Prefer build-time commands over run-time commands

-Tooling runs as a one-off, short-lived Docker container:
+The track tooling runs a one-off, short-lived Docker container which executes the following steps.

 1. A Docker container is created.
 2. The Docker container is run with the correct arguments.